josedsneto/pymathlab/README.md

 The dev team has a unique task: bring happiness to electrical engineering students by applying the viewd class tools on computers.

 # Objective:
-•Avoid boring on hand math problems \t
+•Avoid boring on hand math problems
+\
+•Achieve a better comprehension about complex problems
+\
-•Achieve a better comprehension about complex problems •Improve programming skills and study group's workflow
+•Improve programming skills and study group's workflow

 ## Current work